Designer drug: 1980s–early 1990s

 The modern use of the term designer drug was coined in the 1980s to refer to various synthetic opioid drugs, based mostly on the fentanyl molecule (such as α-methylfentanyl).
 The term gained widespread popularity when MDMA (ecstasy) experienced a popularity boom in the mid-1980s.
 When the term was coined in the 1980s, a wide range of narcotics were being sold as heroin on the black market.
 Many were based on fentanyl or meperidine.
 One, MPPP, was found in some cases to contain an impurity called MPTP, which caused brain damage that could result in a syndrome identical to late stage Parkinson's disease, from only a single dose.
 Other problems were highly potent fentanyl analogues that caused many accidental overdoses.

 Because the government was powerless to prosecute people for these drugs until after they had been marketed successfully, laws were passed to give the DEA power to emergency schedule chemicals for a year, with an optional 6-month extension, while gathering evidence to justify permanent scheduling, as well as the analogue laws mentioned previously.
 Emergency-scheduling power was used for the first time for MDMA.
 In this case, the DEA scheduled MDMA as a Schedule I drug and retained this classification after review, even though their own judge ruled that MDMA should be classified Schedule III on the basis of its demonstrated uses in medicine.
 The emergency scheduling power has subsequently been used for a variety of other drugs including 2C-B, AMT, and BZP.
 In 2004, a piperazine drug, TFMPP, became the first drug that had been emergency-scheduled to be denied permanent scheduling and revert to legal status.

 The late 1980s and early 1990s also saw the re-emergence of methamphetamine in the United States as a widespread public health issue, leading to increasing controls on precursor chemicals in an attempt to cut down on domestic manufacture of the drug.
 This led to several alternative stimulant drugs emerging, the most notable ones being methcathinone and 4-methylaminorex, but, despite attracting enough attention from authorities to provoke legal scheduling of these compounds, their distribution was relatively limited in extent and methamphetamine continued to dominate the illicit synthetic stimulant market overall.

+The Temple of the True Inner Light, a small psychedelic church based in New York City which believes that psychedelic drugs are the physical form of God, was founded in 1980 and has operated for decades since then.
+It has employed the legal designer psychedelic dipropyltryptamine (DPT) as its sacrament since its formation and has been unbothered by authorities like the Drug Enforcement Administration (DEA).